 See if simply paying attention increases pressure and therefore encourages development.

 Give a person a reason bigger than herself to help inspire her to the next level.
-Let her know that her growth will lift the entire team.
-She’s a critical and essential piece of the puzzle.
+Let her know that her growth will lift the entire team and that she’s a critical and essential piece of the puzzle.

 Another recommendation from the article, allow the negative consequences to play out some without rescuing.